How to cope with divorce stress

 A new partner or family dynamic can add extra stress to a separation.
 This is often outside of your control, but how you respond is.

-Listen to this episode of the podcast for Professor Lisa Doodson and Rebecca Jones expert advice on introducing new partners and navigating blended families:
+Listen to this episode of the podcast for Professor Lisa Doodson's and Rebecca Jones' expert advice on introducing new partners and navigating blended families:

 Friends and family

-Increased stress during or because of your separation may result in conflict or tension others.
-For example, your relationship with your family members and friends may suffer as because of the stress your’re under.
+Increased stress during or because of your separation may result in conflict or tension with others.
+For example, your relationship with your family members and friends may suffer because of the stress you’re under.
 Help your loved ones support you by sending them this guide.

 Advice from friends and family, often out of love or sometimes fear, can subconsciously impact the amicability of your separation and your wellbeing.
 Surround yourself with those who are able to be supportive during this time.